 The SECC is a delegated committee established by the Management Board which has the mandate to develop sustainable compensation principles, to prepare recommendations on Total Compensation levels and to ensure appropriate compensation governance and oversight.
-The SECC establishes the Group Compensation Strategy and the Compensation and Benefits Policy.
+The SECC establishes the Compensation and Benefits Strategy and Policy.
 Moreover, using quantitative and qualitative factors, the SECC assesses Group and divisional performance as a basis for compensation decisions and makes recommendations to the Management Board regarding the total amount of annual variable compensation and its allocation across business divisions and infrastructure functions.

-In order to maintain its independence, only representatives from infrastructure and control functions who are not assigned to any of the business divisions are members of the SECC.
-In 2020, the SECC's members were comprised of the Chief Transformation Officer (based on his responsibility for HR) and the Chief Financial Officer as Co-Chairpersons, as well as the Chief Risk Officer (all of whom are Management Board members), the Global Head of Human Resources as well as an additional representative from both Finance and Risk as voting members.
-The Compensation Officer, the Deputy Compensation Officer, the Global Head of HR Performance & Reward and an additional representative from Finance participated as non-voting members.
-The SECC generally meets on a monthly basis and meets more frequently during the compensation process.
-It held 25 meetings in total with regard to the compensation process for performance year 2020.
+In order to maintain its independence, only representatives from infrastructure and control functions who are not aligned to any of the business divisions are members of the SECC.
+In 2021, the SECC's membership comprised of the Global Head of Human Resources and the Chief Financial Officer as Co-Chairpersons, as well as the Chief Risk Officer (the latter two are Management Board Members), the Global Head of Compliance, the Global Head of Performance & Reward as well as an additional representative from both Finance and Risk as voting members.
+The Compensation Officer, the Deputy Compensation Officer and an additional representative from Finance participated as non-voting members.
+The SECC generally meets on a monthly basis but with more frequent meetings during the compensation process.
+It held 16 meetings in total with regard to the compensation process for the performance year 2021.